(EDIT: This article was updated in August 2015 and is correct as of that date)

 - TSB Premier Amex & Visa – 1.6% back (if all Amex spend) on first £15,000

 - House of Fraser MasterCard – 1.0% back in House of Fraser vouchers on all spend

 Our base comparison – The House of Fraser MasterCard

 This is the card against which I am comparing the others.
 If a loyalty card can’t beat the best (pseudo) cashback card, you should take the cashback and book your flights and hotels directly!
 Whilst the House of Fraser card does not pay you directly in cash, you receive 1% of your spend back in House of Fraser vouchers.

-The winner - BA American Express Premium Plus card
+The winner – British Airways American Express Premium Plus card

 This is not exactly a surprise.
 Spend £10,000 on this card and you get a voucher which gives you 2 Avios redemptions (on BA planes, ex-UK only) for the miles of one.
-On an average redemption (2 Club World tickets to San Francisco, say), this saves you 100,000 Avios points!
+On an average redemption (2 Club World tickets to San Francisco on a peak day, say), this saves you 150,000 Avios points!

 Based on my 0.75p per Avios point valuation, the 2-4-1 is worth £1,100.
 You also earn 15,000 Avios for spending that £10k (worth £110 assuming 0.75p per Avios) with an annual fee of £150.
 Net benefit for spending £10,000 = £1,060, or 10.1% of spend.